 This website is owned and operated by Aioi Nissay Dowa Europe.

 The website contains links to other websites.
 We are not responsible for the privacy policies or practices of those websites.

 Who we are

-You can ask for further information about our use of your personal information, or complain about its use, by e-mail by using our contact form or by post to Aioi Nissay Dowa Insurance Company of Europe plc, 7th Floor, 52-56 Leadenhall Street, London EC3A 2BJ, UK.
+You can ask for further information about our use of your personal information, or complain about its use, by e-mail by using our contact form or by post to Aioi Nissay Dowa Europe plc, 7th Floor, 52-56 Leadenhall Street, London EC3A 2BJ, UK.

 We may collect, store and use the following kinds of personal information:

 - Information about your computer and about your visits to and use of our websites (which may include your IP address, geographical location, browser type and version, referral source, entry page, exit page, length of visit, number of page views, route taken through our website, and similar information);

 - Information relating to any enquiries you make via e-mail concerning our products and services (which may include your name, address, email address, telephone number, company name, role/position and details of your enquiry); and

 - Any other information that you choose to send to us.